Pre-Training Representations of Binary Code Using Contrastive Learning: Experimental Design

 Our evaluation of each research question considers different tasks and perspectives.
 For each of our three downstream tasks, we choose a publicly available dataset (and corresponding reference in the literature).
 We preprocess each dataset so that they can leverage the pre-trained embeddings from \TheName{}.
 The evaluation datasets include different source code and their compiled assembly.
 We describe each task and associated dataset in detail below.

-\textbf{POJ-104} For the binary functional algorithm classification task (RQ1: Downstream Task 1), we adopt POJ-104 from the CodeXGLUE dataset~\cite{lu2021codexglue}.
+\textbf{POJ-104} For the binary functional algorithm classification task (RQ1: Downstream Task 1), we adopt POJ-104 from the CodeXGLUE dataset~\citep{lu2021codexglue}.
 In an Open Judge (OJ) system, students submit their solutions to a programming problem, and the OJ system judges whether the code can run successfully on all available test suites.
 In this way, the OJ system aims to improve the programming skills of users.
 From this dataset, we can find other programs that perform the same task as an input program (e.g., programs can be classified as bubble sort vs. heap sort. vs. Fibonacci sequence, etc.).

 The dataset includes programming problems and verified source code solutions.
 There are 104 programming problems in POJ-104, with 500 examples each.
 The dataset is categorized into train/development/test sets with non-overlapping program problem labels.
 Thus, we can view this dataset as containing 104 different classes in which to classify an input program.
 While the original POJ-104 dataset used source code structural information, we adapt it for classifying input binaries.

 In our experiments, we compile each solution in POJ-104 to LLVM assembly code, keeping the functionality label unchanged, as shown in Table~\ref{tab:overall_data}.
 This change transforms POJ-104 into an assembly code dataset suiting our binary analysis interests.
 We fine-tune each model with 2 epochs and a block size of 400.
 We use training and validation batch sizes of 32 and 8, respectively, and choose learning rate to be 2e-5 and maximal gradient normalization to be 1.
 In all fine-tuning processes, we use the default random seed of 123456.